l00sed/vim-clutch/README.md

 ( Tested v1.1 2016 )

 ## Setting up Pi Zero 1-Cable USB

 ### The quick way (No USB keyboard, mouse, HDMI monitor or adapters needed)

 **More details** - [http://blog.gbaman.info/?p=791](http://blog.gbaman.info/?p=791)

-For this method, alongside your Pi Zero, MicroUSB cable and MicroSD card, only an additional computer is required.
+For this method, alongside your Pi Zero, MicroUSB cable and MicroSD card, only an additional computer is required. **Make sure your USB cable works**.
+After setting the microSD card and connecting the Pi via USB, running `dmesg` on the host computer can help diagnose the connection.

 Windows computers must be running [Bonjour](https://support.apple.com/kb/DL999) (should be installed if iTunes or Quicktime is installed).
 Mac OS has Bonjour installed by default.
 Linux uses the Avahi Daemon.
 Ubuntu has it built-in, but you can check that it's running with: `sudo service avahi-daemon status`.